Marimar (2015 TV series)

 Marimar is a Philippine television drama romance series broadcast by GMA Network.
 The series is based on a 1994 Mexican television series of the same title.
 Directed by Dominic Zapata, Mark Dela Cruz and Lore Reyes, it stars Megan Young in the title role and Tom Rodriguez.
-It premiered on August 24, 2015 on the network's Telebabad line up replacing Pari 'Koy.
+It premiered on August 24, 2015 on the network's Telebabad line up.
 The series concluded on January 8, 2016 with a total of 100 episodes.
-It was replaced by That's My Amboy in its timeslot.

 Premise

-Marimar is a beautiful poor girl who marries the handsome and rich heir, Sergio.
-Unfortunately, Sergio's stepmother Angelika and ex-girlfriend Antonia makes Marimar's life a "living hell".
+Marimar is a poor girl who marries a rich heir, Sergio.
+Sergio's stepmother Angelika and ex-girlfriend Antonia makes Marimar's life a "living hell".
 A few years later, Marimar meets her wealthy biological father, Gustavo Aldama, who helps her get revenge against the people who wronged her.